 St. John the Baptist, built in 1919, is the third church in this spot.
 The first, built in 1890, was destroyed by a tornado in 1909, and the second burned down in 1917.
 Rebuilding a third time shows just how important the presence of a church was to the small town.
 It could not have been easy to raise the funds three times in less than three decades.

-Just outside the church, the cemetery is clearly European-influenced and reminded me of our day at the famous Bone Church in Kutna Hora near Prague.
+Just outside, the cemetery is clearly European-influenced and reminded me of our day at the famous Bone Church in Kutna Hora near Prague.
 Great marble and metal crosses rise beyond eye-level.
 Many of the old tombstones have inscriptions in Czech and include birthplaces a continent away.

 Saints Cyril and Methodius Church